September 15, 11 am to 5 pm

-Our mission is to provide professional quality community arts programming in order to support, educate, inspire and promote the arts and art appreciation.
+Our mission is to provide high quality cultural programming that brings people together and transforms the world around us by inspiring, educating and promoting the arts and art appreciation for our diverse community.
 Will you join us?

 Resources for Artists

 We’re seeking artists to lead classes and workshops for kids, teens, & adults.